yanivno/github-copilot-webapp-workshop/README.md

 ### Customize Code generation

+>This Lab is designed for Visual Studio Code as custom instruction is not available yet in Jetbrains IDEs.

 Github Copilot responses can be customized by providing additional context or instructions.
 This can help Copilot generate code that is more aligned with your specific requirements. those instructsion can be provided in the form of comments or docstrings in the code, or by using specific keywords or phrases in your prompts.
    - In the root of your repository, create a file named ```.github/copilot-instructions.md```